autoantwort/barplaner/README.md

  4. \<your bot name\>
  5. \<your bot name\>_bot
  6. copy the access token to /src/Nodejs-RestAPIs/app/config/env.js into the `telegramAccessToken` field
+ 7. open the /src/Vue.js-Client/src/components/Account.vue file and search for `symposion_bot` and replace that with your bot name (ends with 'bot')

 ### Enable Facebook API (You need to manage a Facebook site to use this future)
  1. Visit [Facebook Developer](https://developers.facebook.com/apps/) and create a new app